FINRAOS/aphelion/mkdocs/docs/Local-Setup.md

 ```

 !!! warning "AWS Credentials"
-    To run locally you might need to mount your ./AWS folder to limit-service
+    To run locally you might need to mount your ./AWS folder to aphelion-service
     ```YAML
     volumes:
       - /Users/$USER/.aws:/root/.aws